• Skip to primary navigation

 • Now add the softly cooked dal to this and the beautifully swelled couscous.
 Add ¼ cup water to the moong dal vessel, wash and add that liquid to this.
 Let this boil and cook for 8-10 minutes.

-• Add pounded black pepper powder and salt, mix and let it cook for 5 more minutes until saucy.
+• Add pounded black pepper powder and butter, mix and let it cook for 5 more minutes until saucy.

 • Remove and serve it hot with chutney and sambar